seethedata/cfgeth/README.md

 # cfgeth - pushing a single node of Ethereum to Cloud Foundry
 Getting a single-node of Ethereum geth running on Cloud Foundry is not difficult, but it is also not straightforward.
 After getting things up and running, I wanted to document the lessons learned so that others can get things up and running more quickly.
-We use the Cloud Foundry binary buildpack to run a geth executable that was already compiled on Linux.
+We use the Cloud Foundry binary buildpack to run a geth executable that was already compiled on Ubuntu Linux.

 Here are a few things to keep in mind when pushing geth to Cloud Foundry:
 ---